nareshmaharaj-consultant/aerospike-xdr-proxy-k8s/README.md

 ## Aerospike Kubernetes Operator

 The following Kubernetes nodes have been created using EKS.
-You can see the following private and public IP addresses from listing the nodes with the kubectl command.
+You can display the following private and public IP addresses from listing the nodes with the kubectl command.

 ```bash
 kubectl get nodes -o wide